 If avocados go on sale, it’s great to pick up a handful and let them ripen at home.
 There are so many ways to enjoy them that they’ll never go to waste.
 Selecting an avocado that is ready to enjoy takes a little more knowledge, however.
 Try these simple tests to select your next avocado batch:

-TEST 1 – A good test to check ripeness is to use your fingers and push gently into the avocado to see if it yields to pressure.
-When it feels mushy, the avocado is past its prime.
+Test 1 – A good test to check ripeness is to use your fingers and push gently into the avocado to see if it yields to pressure near the top where it was connected to the tree.
+If it gives freely and feels mushy, the avocado is past its prime.
 If the avocado is rock-solid and there is no give to touch, the avocado needs a few more days to ripen.

-TEST 2 – Pop off the stem of the avocado where the avocado separates from the tree (see step 1 below for a visual).
-If you see a dark brown color, the avocado is past its prime.
-The avocado is not ripe if you can’t remove the stem nub.
-If a green color is revealed, you’ve selected a perfectly delicious avocado!
+Test 2 – Pop off the stem of the avocado where the avocado separated from the tree (see step 1 below for a visual).
+If a dark brown color is revealed, the avocado is past its prime.
+If it’s impossible to remove the stem nub, the avocado is not ripe enough to eat.
+When a green color is revealed, perfectly delicious avocado flesh is ready to be enjoyed!

 If you are not able to enjoy an entire avocado once it’s been cut into, see the following tips in order to keep them fresh until next time (these tips will give you an extra 1-2 days to use the remainder of the avocado):